TheNarh/TheNarh/README.md

 ==========================================================================================================================================

-I am a JavaScript-focused front-end developer with a strong interest in building intuitive, high-impact web applications.
+I am a JavaScript-focused front-end developer with a strong interest in building intuitiveand high-impact web applications.
 I specialize in modern JavaScript and front-end frameworks such as React and Vue.js, with an emphasis on clean architecture, usability, and maintainable code.

-I am actively seeking global opportunities where I can contribute to collaborative, forward-thinking teams, continue to grow as an engineer, and help deliver meaningful digital products at scale.
+I am actively seeking global opportunities where I can contribute to collaborative, forward-thinking teams, continue to grow as an engineer and help deliver meaningful digital products at scale.

 ### Skills